 \section{Results on Different Architecture}

-In the main paper, we have shown that nearest neighbor approach is competitive on ResNet.
-In this section, we show in Table~\ref{tab:other-arc} that \method's strong performance holds on different network architecture DenseNet-101~\citep{huang2017densely}.
+In the main paper, we have shown that the nearest neighbor approach is competitive on ResNet.
+In this section, we show in Table~\ref{tab:other-arc} that \method's strong performance holds on different network architectures DenseNet-101~\citep{huang2017densely}.
 All the numbers reported are averaged over OOD test datasets described in Section~\ref{sec:common_benchmark}.